-EXEMPT: The EMPLOYEE'S rate of pay exclusive of retention or any other special allowances.
-NON-EXEMPT - The EMPLOYEE'S basic hourly rate exclusive of overtime premium, shift premium, retention, or any other special allowances.

-- B. CLASS: One or more positions sufficiently similar with respect to duties and responsibilities that the same descriptive title can be used with clarity to designate each position; that similar general qualifications are needed for the performance of duties; that comparable selection procedures may be used to recruit employees, and that the same schedule of compensation can be applied to all positions. - C. COMPENSATED PAYROLL STATUS: Receipt of payment for scheduled time worked or for time on approved compensated leave. - D. CURRENT: Shall mean the present time period as designated such as hour, day, month, year. - E. DAYS: Unless otherwise indicated, means calendar days. - F. DEMOTION: An involuntary change of an employee for just cause from a position in one classification to a position in another classification with less responsible duties and a lower salary range maximum. - G. DEPARTMENT: The term department(s) as referenced in this AGREEMENT shall be those established by the EMPLOYER in its organizational structure.
-For reference purposes, a current description of such department(s) is included in Attachment B. - H. EMERGENCY: An unforeseen crisis situation or condition so defined by the EMPLOYER. - I. EMPLOYEE: A member of the exclusively recognized bargaining unit as identified in the Article herein titled "Recognition," who has been employed on the basis of REGULAR appointment to a continuing position. - J. EMPLOYER: County of Hennepin or its designated representative(s). - K. FULL-TIME: A work schedule equivalent to an average of 2,080 REGULAR HOURS per year. - L. LAYOFF: Separation from service with the EMPLOYER necessitated by lack of work, lack of funds, or other reasons without reference to incompetence, misconduct, or other behavioral considerations.
-When such separation is due to EMERGENCY circumstances, only a separation in excess of fifteen (15) calendar days shall be considered a layoff. - M. LEAVE OF ABSENCE: An approved absence from work duty during a scheduled work period with or without compensation. - N. LIMITED DURATION EMPLOYEE: Limited duration employees include the following three categories of temporary employees: - a. temporary employees who are hired for six (6) months or less; such employees are not in the bargaining unit and are referred to as "Limited Duration 6 months or less". - b. temporary employees whose work schedule is intermittent, non-continuous, or irregular in nature regardless of the anticipated duration of the appointment.
-Such employees are referred to as "Limited Duration No Schedule" and are not in the bargaining unit unless or until they have worked the requisite number of hours and days under M.S.
-179A as outlined in "Recognition" above.
-Limited Duration No Schedule employees who meet the hours requirement shall not participate in any benefit provided by this AGREEMENT with the exception of holiday premium pay and both night and weekend differential. - c. an employee appointed to a temporary position that is expected to last more than six (6) months but less than two (2) years with standard hours in the payroll system of 20 or more hours per week; such employees are referred to as "Limited Duration with Benefits" and are in the bargaining unit. - O. PART-TIME EMPLOYEE: An individual whose normal work schedule, as designated by the EMPLOYER, consists of fewer hours than the full-time schedule.
-A REGULAR PART-TIME EMPLOYEE working less than the full-time schedule shall not participate in any benefits provided by this AGREEMENT (other than holiday premium pay and night/weekend differential) unless their standard hours in the payroll system are 20 hours or more per week.
-Those working a schedule of twenty (20) hours or more per week shall participate in medical benefits.
-Other optional/elective benefits are also available at the 20+ and 30+ hour thresholds.
+- A. BASE PAY RATE: The employee's basic hourly rate exclusive of overtime premium, shift premium, stability, or any other special allowances. - B. CLASS: One or more positions sufficiently similar with respect to duties and responsibilities that the same descriptive title can be used with clarity to designate each position; that similar general qualifications are needed for the performance of duties; that comparable selection procedures may be used to recruit employees, and that the same schedule of compensation can be applied to all positions. - C. COMPENSATED PAYROLL STATUS: Receipt of cash payment for scheduled time worked or for time on approved compensated leave. - D. CURRENT: Shall mean the present time period as designated such as hour, day, month, year. - E. DAYS: Unless otherwise indicated, means calendar days. - F. DEMOTION: A change from a position in one work classification to a position in another work classification with less responsible duties and a lower salary range maximum. - G. DEPARTMENT: The term department(s) as referenced in this AGREEMENT shall be those established by the EMPLOYER in its organizational structure.
+For reference purposes, a current description of such department(s) is included in Attachment B. - H. EMERGENCY: An unforeseen crisis situation or condition so defined by the EMPLOYER. - I. EMPLOYEE: A member of the exclusively recognized bargaining unit as identified in the Article herein titled "Recognition - J. EMPLOYER: County of Hennepin or its designated representative(s). - K. FULL MONTH OF SERVICE: An average of 173.33 compensated hours. - L. LAYOFF: Separation from service with the EMPLOYER necessitated by lack of work, lack of funds, or other reasons without reference to incompetence, misconduct, or other behavioral considerations.
+When such separation is due to emergency circumstances, only a separation in excess of fifteen (15) calendar days shall be considered a layoff. - M. LEAVE OF ABSENCE: An approved absence from work duty during a scheduled work period with or without compensation. - N. LIMITED DURATION EMPLOYEE: Limited duration employees include the following three categories of non- regular employees: - a. non-regular employees who are hired for six (6) months or less; - b. an employee appointed to a non-regular position that is expected to last for more than six (6) months but less than two (2) years; or - c. non-regular employees whose work schedule is intermittent, non-continuous or irregular in nature regardless of the anticipated duration of the appointment. - O. PART-TIME EMPLOYEE: An individual so designated by the EMPLOYER whose normal work schedule consists of fewer hours than the full-time schedule. - P. PROBATIONARY PERIOD: Probationary periods are as follows: - i.
+Newly Employed: The first six (6) calendar months of service of newly hired, rehired, or reinstated employees.
+(The probationary period for reinstated employees may be modified or waived at the discretion of the EMPLOYER, provided such modification or waiver is stated in writing.)